konsumer/chimchar-pi/README.md

 ### emulationstation

 You can build an up-to-date version in docker on your desktop, so it goes faster.
 I basically followed [this](https://emulationstation.org/gettingstarted.html).
-You need qemu-

 ```
 docker run --rm --privileged multiarch/qemu-user-static --reset -p yes